-When you reach a significant milestone, make sure you reward those who fit the profile of someone who is ready to progress.
+When you reach a significant milestone, make sure you reward those who fit the profile of someone ready to progress.
 This will motivate others as well.

 Every employee must be recognized for their achievements.
-It can be in the form of a party, a gift, or incentives.
+It can be in the form of a party, a gift, or incentive.

-For instance, if a company has a successful sales manager and a hard-working assistant, and both have worked hard to achieve their targets, they both need to be recognized.
+For instance, if a company has a successful sales manager and a hard-working assistant who has worked hard to achieve its targets, they both need to be recognized.
 This way, each employee feels welcome and appreciated.

 3. Effective Management

 Although everyone is doing their jobs well, it is essential to integrate an efficient management system.
-The system should focus on providing an adequate software solution for delegate tasks and also allow communication in the office.
+The system should provide an adequate software solution for delegating tasks and allow communication in the office.

-You need to ensure that every employee is well-equipped with the necessities they need to do their part.
+You need to ensure that every employee is well-equipped with the necessities to do their part.

 Try to make the management system as transparent as possible when conveying relevant information to employees about the ultimate goal of your projects.
 This will boost their morale even further.